OlgaJ1989/text_adventure/README.md

       - When I chose "inland", function choice_four() was called as expected.
       - When I inputted other, unexpected words / characters or just left the input blank and pressed Enter, the while loop kicked in, informing me that the input is incorrect and asking for the correct input again, as expected.
    * Conclusion: This function and all its elements work as expected and no bugs appear.

+4. Testing choice_two()
+   * In this function, the user is asked whether they would like to pick up a knife they find in the wreckage ("Do you take it? (yes/no)").
+      - When I typed "yes", the game moved to the next part of the story within the same function, as expected.
+      - When I typed "no", the game moved to the next part of the story within the same function, as expected.
+      - When I inputted other, unexpected words / characters or just left the input blank and pressed Enter, the while loop kicked in, informing me that the input is incorrect and asking for the correct input again, as expected.
+   * After the 'knife choice' section, the story continued for a bit until I was asked whether I would like to spend the night in the wreckage or go elsewhere ("Do you stay or go inland? (stay/go)")
+      - When I typed "stay" into the terminal, the game lead to a Game Over scenario the play_again() function was called as expected, allowing me to start again.
+      - When I typed "go", function choice_four() was called as expected.
+      - When I inputted other, unexpected words / characters or just left the input blank and pressed Enter, the while loop kicked in, informing me that the input is incorrect and asking for the correct input again, as expected.
+   * Conclusion: This function and all its elements work as expected and no bugs appear.

+5. Testing choice_four()